Hybrid teams have become the new normal. Running a hybrid team poses new challenges you have never had to deal with in the office.

 We want to create an environment where meetings are productive; otherwise, they’re a waste of time.

-Currently, most meetings require a documented agenda.
+Currently, most meetings require a written agenda.
 Another rule is that ending a meeting early is okay if you’ve discussed everything.
 We encourage people to decline meetings if they don’t think they can add anything to them.

-We enforce these meeting rules for higher productivity, but people pick them up quickly because no one wants to stay on Zoom longer than necessary.
+We enforce these rules for higher productivity, but people pick them up quickly because no one wants to stay on Zoom longer than necessary.

 We mimic organic interactions creating a fun channel.
 It’s for social interactions, like sharing pictures about kids, pets, and showing a version of themselves.
 Using the social channel is optional; we don’t enforce it in any way.